 Travelers also need to pay a travel tax when leaving the Philippines.
 Non-immigrant foreigners who have stayed in the country for less than a year are exempted from paying this.
 The travel tax varies depending on your ticket class.
 You can pay for this online or at the airport.

 Philippine airport prohibited items vary from airport to airport, but in general, firearms, stunning devices, toxic substances, and explosives are not allowed.

 When exploring the Philippines, you will most likely fly more compared to other countries.
 After all, flying is the fastest and most convenient way to get around a country with thousands of islands.
 The good news is domestic airlines keep flight prices relatively affordable to accommodate millions of Filipinos flying every year.

-Because you may need to fly to key destinations in the Philippines, make sure to plan ahead and learn enough of the Philippine airports and the terminals you’re landing in.
+Because you may need to fly to key destinations in the Philippines, make sure to plan ahead and learn enough about the Philippine airports and the terminals you’re landing in.
 This small act of proactiveness will save you a lot of stress and headache in the long run.
-You can also check our Philippines vacation packages with airfare for a hassle-free trip around the Philippines.
+You can also check our Philippines vacation packages including all-inclusive family vacation packages, Philippines honeymoon packages, long stay packages, and scuba diving Philippines packages for a hassle-free trip around the Philippines.
+Those on a tight budget can browse our travel promos.
 Check out other reasons why you should visit the Philippines.

 Best Palawan Guide: Top Tours, Where to Stay, How to Get Around

 20 Most Beautiful Sandbars in the Philippines: White Sand, Longest, Vanishing